stefanom/fably/README.md

 * make sure that it works with the WM8960 Audio HAT
 * make the query guard system more sophisticated
-* look into ways to make the stories more divergent
+* look into ways to make the stories more divergent (is increasing temp enough?)

 ### Longer term

 * get it to work on ESP32-based boards
 * get it to work with other AI cloud APIs
-* get it to work with AI models hosted locally or on the local network